 A lot of the self-doubt women carry at work is rooted in not understanding why they feel the way they do.
 Once that makes sense, it tends to loosen its grip.

-A relaxed 30-minute call to understand your team, what you're looking for and if it's a good fit.
+A relaxed 30-minute call to hear a bit about your team and what you're hoping to do.
+No pressure, no pitch.
+Just a friendly conversation to see if it's a good fit.

 In person or online, whatever works best.
 It's warm, engaging and genuinely useful.
-Women often say they wish they'd had this information sooner.
+Women tend to leave saying they wish they'd had this information sooner.

-A short summary of what was covered, key takeaways and any next steps if you want them.
-Nothing complicated just something useful to refer back to.
+Key takeaways, a short summary of what was covered, and any next steps if you want to build on it.
+Nothing complicated, just something useful to hold onto.

 The Luteal Coach